awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ### AWS CLI<a name="DBActivityStreams.Enabling-collapsible-section-E2"></a>

-To start database activity streams for a DB cluster, configure the DB cluster using the [start\-activity\-stream](https://docs.aws.amazon.com/cli/latest/reference/rds/start-activity-stream.html) AWS CLI command\.
+To start Database Activity Streams for a DB cluster, configure the DB cluster using the [start\-activity\-stream](https://docs.aws.amazon.com/cli/latest/reference/rds/start-activity-stream.html) AWS CLI command\.
 Identify the AWS Region for the DB cluster with the `--region` parameter\.
 The `--apply-immediately` parameter is optional\.

 For Linux, OS X, or Unix: